sebbbbby/breweryDiary/README.md

 ## Running Project

 - There is a requirement.txt file to get you started.
 There is also    some data still located in the file during testing.
-This was intended    to stay in the file as a way to show the product without the need to    go through the entire process.
+This was intended    to stay in the file as a way to show the product without the need to   go through the entire runtime process.

  - Due to the nature of the project the utilization 'send email'    function, will not work without email and password of a sender.